 Adenoviruses are commonly acquired by contact with secretions (including those on fingers of infected people) from an infected person or by contact with a contaminated object (eg, towel, instrument).
-Infection may be airborne or waterborne (eg, acquired while swimming).
-Asymptomatic respiratory or GI viral shedding may continue for months, or even years.
+Infection may be airborne or waterborne (eg, acquired while swimming in lakes or in swimming pools without adequate chlorine).
+Asymptomatic respiratory or gastrointestinal viral shedding may continue for months, or even years.

 Nonrespiratory adenoviral syndromes include hemorrhagic cystitis, diarrhea in infants, and meningoencephalitis.